rotundasoftware/cartero/README.md

-A asset pipeline for npm packages built on [browserify](http://browserify.org/).
+A asset pipeline built on npm packages and [browserify](http://browserify.org/).

 ## Benefits

-* Organize your entire app into packages (i.e. components) that have HTML, JavaScript, css, and images.
+* Organize your app into packages (i.e. components) containing HTML, JavaScript, css, and images.
 * Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
 * Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
 * Keep assets used by a particular view template in the same folder as their view.